-The Mos Maiorum was an Ancient code which loosely translated meant the way of the elders or ancestors.
+The Mos Maiorum was the moral code of Ancient Rome meaning the way of the elders or ancestors.

 Although it was never written down, the moral principles of the Mos Maiorum influenced all aspects of Roman life and contributed to the rise and fall of the Roman Empire.